-Implementation of the proposed action would result in nearly 17,600 potential additional users (i.e., Marine Corps personnel and their dependents) of existing recreational resources.
-In addition to this direct population impact, in-migration to Guam would occur as a result of indirect and induced economic activity associated with the proposed action (see Volume 2, Chapter 16, Socioeconomic and General Services), resulting in even more demand on Guam's recreational assets.
+Implementation of the proposed action would result in nearly 17,600 potential users to the existing recreational resources.
+In addition to this direct population impact, additional in-migration to Guam would occur as a result of indirect and induced economic activity associated with the proposed action (see Volume 2, Chapter 16, Socioeconomic and General Services).

-A surge in user population due to the implementation of Alternative 1 may lead to a reduction of recreational opportunities at existing facilities as more users would compete for recreational use (e.g., competing for picnic shelters, etc.).
-Residents of Guam (including the existing military population) would be competing for available recreational opportunities along with tourists from off-island, as well as residents of Guam; this competition is likely to worsen during weekends, holidays, and months of July to March, which experience heavier tourist traffic (Guam Bureau of Statistics and Plans 2006).
+A surge in user population due to the implementation of Alternative 1 may lead to a reduction of recreational opportunities at existing facilities as more users would compete for recreational use (e.g., competing for picnic shelters, long queue at memorial sites, etc.).
+Residents of Guam recreational users (including the existing military population) would be competing for available recreational opportunities along with tourists from off-island, as well as residents of Guam; this competition is likely to worsen during weekends, holidays, and months of July to March, which experience heavier tourist traffic (Bureau of Statistics and Plans 2006).